 Each layer is stacked in a cross-grain configuration and bonded together under heat and pressure.
 Because of this process, there is added stability in engineered wood flooring.
 It is less likely to be affected by changes in humidity and can be installed at all levels of the home.

-Engineered wood flooring has however couple of draw backs... it can not be refinished as many times as real wood can (and yet it get's damaged the same as real wood).
+Engineered wood flooring has however couple of draw backs... only certain types can be refinished , and only once (and yet it get's damaged the same as real wood).
 It is also quite expensive, it can cost as much or often more than the real hardwood floor.

 Another problem with this type of flooring is the fact that there is only a handful of engineered flooring manufacturers that provide an extensive warranty for the seal and tightness of the edges.